Perez-Herrera-Luna/DES-Python/README.md

 cleartext = des.decrypt(ciphertext)                         # -> "0x736563726574206d657373616765"
 cleartext = bytes.fromhex(cleartext[2:]).decode("utf-8")    # -> "secret message"
 ```
-Note that all input is validated so if you passing in an inapropriate input the module will raise a corresponding error.
+Note that all input is validated so if you pass in an inapropriate input the module will raise a corresponding error.